Dashnik/Playwright_page_object/README.md

 - [x] Integrating tests into GitHub Actions as part of Continuous Integration.

-- [ ] Set up a linter, Prettier, and Husky for consistent code quality and formatting.
+- [ ] Set up a Prettier, tsconfig, linter and Husky for consistent code quality and formatting.

 - [ ] Add API testing alongside UI tests.